mdavidgm/co-gherkin/README.md

 ### Why "Co"?

 Inspired by **co-working** philosophy, Co-Gherkin promotes **collaborative testing** where:

 - ✅ Product managers write scenarios in plain English
 - ✅ Developers implement step definitions
 - ✅ QA validates behavior automatically
 - ✅ Everyone speaks the same language

+### 🎯 Meta-Testing: We Practice What We Preach

+**Co-Gherkin tests itself using Co-Gherkin!** 🔄

+That's right - we use our own BDD framework to test our own code.
+This means:

+- 💯 **>99% test coverage** achieved through BDD scenarios
+- 🧪 **Real-world validation** - if it works for us, it works for you
+- 📂 **[Examples](./examples/)** - Check out our `examples/` folder for a fully working Calculator project
+- 📖 **Living documentation** - our test features are usage examples
+- 🔍 **Quality assurance** - we trust our own tool enough to depend on it

+Check out our [test features](tests/features/core/) to see Co-Gherkin in action testing itself!

 ### The Problem